 Dr. Sonja Kristiansen and the staff of the Houston Fertility Center believe that all couples deserve the opportunity to reach their goals of becoming parents.
 We are proud to offer several LGBT family building services at our Houston, TX, clinic, including reciprocal IVF or INVOcell for lesbian partners.
-This approach to in vitro fertilization (IVF) allows both women to contribute meaningfully to the pregnancy, with one partner donating the egg, and the other partner carrying the baby.
 During a consultation, we can determine if this approach is right for you.

 Determining Your Best Way Forward